-Name of Pupil: Class: Name of Pupil: Class:

-All pupils have the right to a full education in St. Mary's but not at the expense of the welfare of other pupils or staff.

-The pupil named above understands that he can continue his studies in St. Mary's Christian Brothers' Grammar School.
-In turn he agrees to:

-- have 100% attendance and punctuality to school and to class unless permission is given - follow precisely his timetable arrangements for class and study - show good behaviour and accept instructions from all teachers - show respect to his fellow pupils and teaching and ancillary staff - do his school work to the satisfaction of the teaching staff - fulfil all his coursework and/or modular requirements - achieve to his academic potential - fully accept the school code of conduct and all school sanctions

-I/We further understand that persistent disregard of these terms and/or future inappropriate behaviour will result in a request to his parent(s) or guardian(s) to withdraw the pupil named above from St Mary's.
+Name of Pupil: Class: All pupils have the right to a full education in St. Ma pupils or staff.
+The pupil named above understands that he can of continue his studies in St. Mary's Christian Brothers' Grammar School.
+In turn he agrees to: have 100% attendance and punctuality follow precisely his timetable arrange show good behaviour and accept instr show respect to his fellow pupils and do his school work to the satisfaction fulfil all his coursework and/or modul achieve to his academic potential fully accept the school code of conduct teaching and ancillary staff of the teaching staff ar requirements I/We further understand that persistent disregard behaviour will result in a request to his parent(s) above from St Mary's.
 I/We understand that expulsion proceedings may follow in the event of any refusal to withdraw.

-Signed by Pupil:

-Signed by Parent/Guardian (if present):

-Signed by Principal/Vice Principal/Year Head:
+Signed by Pupil: Signed by Parent/Guardian (if present): Signed by Principal/Vice Principal/Year Head: Date:

-Date: